 May 27 In Warsaw I've been staying with students in a large university dormitory.
-A room full of students tell me how unhappy they are with the Communist regime in power.
+Sudents who fill a small room tell me how unhappy they are with the Communist regime in power.
 Two Cubans among them walk with me around Warsaw and tell me how much they like Castro and fault the Polish students for not appreciating socialism.
 The Polish student who brought me in to stay at the dormitory as his guest is questioned by a government agent.

 May 28 Paris has been hosting peace talks between Washington and Hanoi.
 The U.S. has reduced its bombing in North Vietnam to encourage Hanoi to end its struggle.
 A frustrated President Johnson calls on the negotiations "to move from fantasy and propaganda to the realistic and constructive work of bringing peace."